tapfortap/Documentation/Titanium.md

 Install the Tap for Tap module as you would [install](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) any other Titanium module.

 ## API Documentation
+The JavaScript API lets you:
+ - create and place Tap for Tap adViews
+ - show interstitials
+ - show app walls and
-The JavaScript API lets you create, place Tap for Tap adViews, show interstitials and show various optional information about your users to help with targetting.
+ - provide various optional information about your users to help with ad targetting.

 Please make sure your privacy policy allows this before providing any personal information.

 ### Tap for Tap API

 #### Creating the Tap for Tap module
-The main Tap for Tap module is held in com.tapfortap.ti.
-All proxy clases are made from an instance of the module.
+The main Tap for Tap module is held in `com.tapfortap.ti`.
+All proxy clases are created from an instance of the module.

 Usage: